Visiting Professor, King's College London

 Wednesday, Feb 20, 2019 | 4:30 - 6:00 pm | RLP 1.302E

 Thinking about mid-terms?
 Starting a research assignment?
 Join the Clements Center for National Security for an open discussion on techniques to read, write, and study more efficiently.
 This workshop was hosted by Dr. Alexandra Evans, a Postdoctoral Fellow at the University of Texas and former Ernest May Fellow in History & Policy with the Belfer Center for Science & International Affairs at the Harvard Kennedy School of Government.
 This event is open to all UT students and refreshments will be provided.

 Columnist, Task & Purpose; Military history columnist, New York Times Book Review

 Thursday, Feb 21, 2019 | 12:15 - 1:45 pm | SRH 3.122, The LBJ School

-On February 21, 2019, the Clements and Strauss Centers will welcome Thomas E. Ricks, Columnist for Task & Purpose and Military history columnist for the New York Times Book Review, for a talk "Was George Washington a Strategic Genius?" at the University of Texas at Austin.
+On February 21, 2019, the Clements and Strauss Centers welcomed Thomas E. Ricks, Columnist for Task & Purpose and Military history columnist for the New York Times Book Review, for a talk "Was George Washington a Strategic Genius?" at the University of Texas at Austin.